tusharpandey13/express-mongoose-boilerplate/README.md

 In addition to `.env`, the app also pulls configuaration from `src/config/config.json` which should be defined in `src/config/index.js`.

+Edit the `common` section of `config.json`.
+It contains dummy values for development and testing.
+In prod, preference is given to .env .

 The `config.json` file has 4 fields:

 1. `development` : these settings are used in development environment.